Lakshmi-reddy9/pm_project/docs/project_management_plan.md

 **Schedule:** The project starts from 05/05/2019 and ends on 06/09/2019.
 Detailed schedule of the project is given in project time management plan.

-1. V.Cost Management Plan
+1. **V.Cost Management Plan: **

 A Cost Management Plan is a document which will outline the criteria and activities which must be carried out as part of project management.
 A Cost Management Plan provides both input cost estimates, the amount of money being spent, and cost output estimates, which is the amount of money estimated to be received.
 It will provide the planning and structure necessary to control the costs of the project, keeping them within the limits of your budget.
 Budget and Resource Allocation: The budget of the project is $3,000,000 and Project manager allocates all the resources to particular tasks based on usage, roles and responsibilities.

 **Budget and Resource Allocation:** The budget of the project is $3,000,000 and Project manager allocates all  the resources to particular tasks based on usage, roles and responsibilities.